Liverpool thrashed 4-0 by Man City in 1st game as champions - WHIZ News

 MANCHESTER, England (AP) — As they stepped onto the pitch, Liverpool’s players were given a guard of honor from Manchester City.
-It was the last time they looked like Premier League champions at the Etihad Stadium.
+It was the only time they looked like Premier League champions on Thursday.

+“I think they drank a lot of beers in the last week,” City manager Pep Guardiola said.

-Exactly a week after Liverpool’s 30-year English title drought ended, the dethroned champions made sure there was a comedown from the partying as City ran over the visitors in a 4-0 win.
+The dethroned champions made sure there was an abrupt comedown from the partying.
+A merciless attacking display sparked by City scorers Kevin De Bruyne, Raheem Sterling and Phil Foden consigned Liverpool to a 4-0 loss exactly a week after its 30-year title drought ended.

 The slack defending and lack of sharpness from Liverpool was perhaps forgivable from players who had spent the previous 31 rounds establishing an unprecedented 23-point lead to become England’s earliest champions.

-But such an emphatic loss is not how Juergen Klopp wanted to close out such a memorable season.
-Especially when Liverpool still has enough games to overhaul City’s record 100-point haul from 2017-18.
+Such an emphatic loss is not how Liverpool wanted to close out such a memorable season.
+Especially when there are still has enough games to overhaul City’s record 100-point haul from 2017-18.

+Klopp wasn’t as downbeat as the result suggested — despite Liverpool going a fifth away game in all competitions without scoring.

+“I saw a brilliant attitude, I saw boys who were fighting with all their effort,” he said.
+“We didn’t behave like somebody who became champions a week ago.”

 De Bruyne and Phil Foden helped City stylishly waltz through Liverpool and show how the title can be reclaimed next season.

-Receiving a pass from Foden, Sterling took the ball past Gomez before knocking in City’s second in the 35th minute.
+Receiving a pass from Foden, Sterling took the ball past Gomez with left boot before using his right to knock in City’s second in the 35th minute.
 Sterling and Gomez reunited in a Premier League match for the first time since Liverpool’s victory over City at Anfield in November that was followed the next day by a training camp altercation while they were on England duty.

 Before the break, City still had time to produce a third.

-The technique in the buildup would have had fans on their feet — if any were allowed in the stadium.
+The technique in the buildup would have had fans on their feet — if they were not prohibited due to the coronavirus pandemic.

 “This is a team that is evolving and changing — you can see the maturity Phil is playing with,” Sterling said.
 “I think in the future we have some great players.”